- What's the difference between a web designer and a web developer? And which one is right for my project?

 Then also do your own homework.
 Check out the companies website and their client portfolio all reputable companies will have one.
 Do you like their websites?

 Ask what the process of working with them involves?
 Is it clear who does what and how long it will take?
-Do they take time to get understand your business and goals?
-If they don't ask good questions up front I'd go elsewhere.
-They should be really interested in your business and getting you results.
+Do they take time to get to understand your business and goals?
+If they don't ask good questions upfront I'd go elsewhere.
+They should be really interested in your business and getting your results.

 Also speak with some of their clients and ask them to be honest about what working with them is like.

-Another key test is Google their name and see if they have reviews or any client feedback.
-If there more good reviews than bad that's a good sign.
+Another key test is to Google their name and see if they have reviews or any client feedback.
+If there are more good reviews than bad that's a good sign.

 Any tips on hiring and working with the design firm of choice?
 (E.g.: milestone payment, regular reviews, remote access, etc.)

-Here are a few more things to check that can help you sort good from bad.
+Here are a few more things to check that can help you sort good from the bad.